Balancing Covariates in Survey Experiments: Numerical studies

-We stratified the population into four strata based on different races (White, Black, Hispanic, and Other).
 Next, we sample $n=1000$ units with the same proportion across strata to conduct the experiment.
 Half of the sampled units are assigned to the treatment group and the rest to the control group.
 Because not all the potential outcomes are observed in the study, we cannot obtain the actual gains of the proposed design and the covariate-adjusted treatment effect estimator.
 So, we estimate the gains by generating a synthetic dataset with unobserved potential outcomes imputed by a linear model.
 Specifically, we fit a linear regression model of the observed outcome on the treatment indicator, all covariates, and their interactions, and then impute the unobserved potential outcomes using the fitted linear model.
 To make the experiment more realistic, we fine-tune the dataset and get three different datasets.
 Specifically, we first compute the individual treatment effect $\tau_i$, and then shrink the potential outcomes of the control group toward the population means by a factor $\lambda$ with $\lambda=0.1,0.2$ and $0.3$, respectively.
-The potential outcomes under the control is defined as $Y_i^*(0)=\bar Y(0) +\lambda \{ Y_i(0)-\bar Y (0) \}$.
+The potential outcomes under the control are defined as $Y_i^*(0)=\bar Y(0) +\lambda \{ Y_i(0)-\bar Y (0) \}$.
 Accordingly, we redefine the potential outcomes under the treatment by $Y_i^*(1)=Y_i^*(0)+\tau_i$.
 The squared multiple correlations of the three generated datasets are presented in Table \ref{table dataset} in the Supplementary Material.
 The potential outcomes and covariates are fixed in the follow-up analysis.
 We set $a_S$ and $a_T$ to achieve an asymptotic acceptance probability of $p_S=p_T=0.001$ for the SRSRR experiment, $a_T = \infty$ for SRSE-S, and $a_S = \infty$ for SRSE-R. We repeat the sampling and treatment assignment stages $1000$ times to evaluate the finite-sample performance of $\tauunadj$ and $\tauadj$ for each dataset.